 Read time: 9 minutes

-Most people are familiar with the Office 365 cloud platform.
-It’s a powerful application for productivity and email connectivity.
-However, like any other application, there can also be occasional connectivity issues with Office 365.
+Most users are familiar with the Office 365 cloud platform, a powerful tool for productivity and email connectivity.
+However, like any other application, Office 365 can experience occasional connectivity issues.

 By following the troubleshooting methods below, users can get back to work with minimal interruption.